 Don your AR glasses and dive into an ocean of information.
 "Ghost and the Shell: The Exhibition."

-Amidst the major urban redevelopment in the city center, the most noteworthy new facility is TOKYO NODE, born on the 45th floor of the Toranomon Hills Station Tower.
-It offers cutting-edge programs where you can experience the future of art and technology, and the first exhibition of the year is "Ghost in the Shell: The Exhibition."
-Immerse yourself in a stimulating space where the world of the series, set in Tokyo in 2029, intersects with reality.
+Amidst the large-scale urban redevelopment in the city center, the most anticipated new facility is TOKYO NODE, born on the 45th floor of the Toranomon Hills Station Tower.
+It offers cutting-edge programs where one can experience the future of art and technology, and the first event of the year is the "Ghost in the Shell: The Exhibition."
+Immerse yourself in a stimulating space where the world of the work, set in Tokyo in 2029, intersects with reality.

 Text by KAWASE Takuro

-TOKYO NODE: A Venue Seamlessly Linked to the World of "Ghost in the Shell"
+TOKYO NODE, a Venue Seamlessly Linked to the World of the Exhibition

-After crowd control and guided entry, a massive screen was positioned at the front of the room, with a vertical screen array behind it.
-Furthermore, images of famous scenes and characters from the series appeared to float on the walls.
-Most impressive, however, were the countless cables descending from the 15-meter-high ceiling, which fans will recognize as representing the wired connection scenes from the anime.
+After crowd control and guided entry, a giant screen was positioned at the front of the room, with vertical screens lining the back.
+Furthermore, famous scenes and characters from the series appeared to float on the walls.
+Most impressive, however, were the countless cables descending from the 15-meter-high ceiling, which fans will recognize as a representation of the wired connection scenes from the anime.

-The colossal object, formed by numerous cables and intricately intertwined wires resembling nerves, looms over visitors.
-It is titled "World Tree: Ghost and the Shell" and is the work of designer and artist Norihiko Terayama.
+The massive object, composed of countless cables and intricately intertwined wires resembling nerves, looms over visitors.
+It is titled "'Ruins of Knowledge' 'World Tree: Ghost and the Shell'" and is the work of designer and artist Norihiko Terayama.

-Enveloped in a truly cyberpunk atmosphere, the stage was illuminated, and the host appeared.
-Four key figures behind the exhibition took the stage, initiating a talk session.
-The full scope of the large-scale exhibition, conceived to span all anime series and planned to commemorate the 30th anniversary of the release of Mamoru Oshii's first film in 1995, was revealed.
-Let's now highlight the exhibition's key features, along with comments from each speaker.
+As we were enveloped in a truly cyberpunk atmosphere, the stage lit up and the host appeared.
+Four key figures behind this exhibition took the stage, initiating a talk session.
+The full scope of the large-scale exhibition, planned to commemorate the 30th anniversary of the first film by Mamoru Oshii last year, was revealed.
+Let's now highlight key aspects of the exhibition along with comments from each speaker.

-Daichi Sasai (Kodansha), Executive Producer of the Exhibition
+Daichi Sasai, Executive Producer of the exhibition (Kodansha)

-Isao Kuwana (Mori Building / TOKYO NODE), General Director
+Isao Kuwana, General Director (Mori Building / TOKYO NODE)

 In the vast space of approximately 1,000 square meters, numerous storyboards from the production process and meticulously crafted background art from the series are displayed.

-In the section titled "Digital Dig: Swimming in the Sea of Data," the setup resembles an actual animator's desktop.
+The section titled "Digital Dig: Swimming in the Sea of Data" is set up as if it were an actual animator's desktop.

-In the "Analog Dig: Excavating Memories by Hand" section, you can find your favorite pieces by physically sifting through original drawings sealed in cut bags.
+In the "Analog Dig: Excavating Memories by Hand" section, you can find your favorite pieces one by one by physically sifting through precious original artwork sealed in cut bags.

 When wearing this device, Tachikomas will navigate you through the venue.
-Various information will be overlaid onto the real exhibits before your eyes.
+Various information will be overlaid onto the actual exhibits before your eyes.

 Scanning the panels placed at several points within the venue activates different programs.

 Sunahara: We have named the AR glasses, developed based on XREAL's Air 2 Ultra, "Cyberbrain VISION."
-The setting is that wearing these will cybernize you for 90 minutes.
-Among the 1,600 production materials in the venue, we have created content where the cute Tachikomas from the S.A.C. series will guide you through 21 carefully selected scenes.
-You can experience the final scene of SAC_2045 Season 2 overlaid onto the actual night view, so please look forward to it.
+When you wear these, it's set up so that you can be 'cyberized' for 90 minutes.
+There are 1,600 production materials in the venue, and for 21 carefully selected scenes, we've created content where the cute Tachikomas from the S.A.C. series provide navigation.
+You can experience the final scene of SAC_2045 Season 2 along with the actual night view, so please look forward to it.

-Gallery B, which is darkened and enclosed during the day, transforms into a space where you can enjoy the dynamic night view of the metropolis after dark.
-With Cyberbrain VISION, iconic scenes, such as Major Kusanagi about to dive, will materialize before your eyes.
+Gallery B, which is a darkened, enclosed space during the day, transforms into a space where you can enjoy the dynamic night view of the metropolis after dark.
+With Cyberbrain VISION, a famous scene where the protagonist, Motoko Kusanagi, appears to be diving will materialize before your eyes.

-Gallery B, which is darkened and enclosed during the day, transforms into a space where you can enjoy the dynamic night view of the metropolis after dark.
-With Cyberbrain VISION, iconic scenes, such as Major Kusanagi about to dive, will materialize before your eyes.
+Gallery B, which is a darkened, enclosed space during the day, transforms into a space where you can enjoy the dynamic night view of the metropolis after dark.
+With Cyberbrain VISION, a famous scene where the protagonist, Motoko Kusanagi, appears to be diving will materialize before your eyes.

-Exhibition Features Collaborative Works by Japan's Leading Creators
+Exhibition of Luxurious Collaborative Works with Japan's Leading Creators

 《Sexy Robot_The Ghost in the Shell type 1》©︎Hajime Sorayama.
 Courtesy of NANZUKA©︎Shirow Masamune / KODANSHA

-Another appeal of this exhibition is the extensive selection of official merchandise for fans who wish to take the inspiration and excitement experienced at the exhibition back into their daily lives.
-T-shirts featuring graphics by collage artist Kosuke Kawamura, as well as numerous iconic scenes that were not previously commercialized due to various circumstances, are available.
+Another appeal of this exhibition is the extensive range of official merchandise available for fans who wish to take the inspiration and excitement experienced at the exhibition back into their daily lives.
+T-shirts featuring graphics by collage artist Kosuke Kawamura, as well as scenes that could not be commercialized for various reasons, are on sale.
 Furthermore, there is an impressive lineup of collaborations with popular fashion brands such as WACKO MARIA, Brain Dead, and HATRA, as well as with G-SHOCK.

-A total of 150 different items are available in full lineup, with new items being introduced throughout the exhibition period.
-Some of these are even art pieces exceeding one million yen!
+A total of 150 items are available in the full lineup, with new items being introduced throughout the exhibition period.
+Some of these are art pieces priced over one million yen!

-In addition to the museum shop, which offers an unprecedented volume of products, the exhibition also features talk sessions and music events by artists and creators from various genres.
-How much of the Tokyo of 2029, the setting of the series, has become a reality in 2026?
+In addition to the museum shop, which offers an unprecedented volume of products, various talk sessions and music events by artists and creators from different genres are scheduled during the exhibition period.
+How much of the Tokyo of 2029, the setting of the work, has become a reality in 2026?
 Come and witness it with your own eyes.

 Ghost in the Shell: The Exhibition